-In summary, we introduced a new toolset for automated genome assembly scaffolding and we elevated a rapid-cycling tomato variety to an effective experimental system for functional genomics and genome-scale editing experiments.
+In this report, we introduced a new toolset for automated genome assembly scaffolding to generate new reference genomes and elevate a rapid-cycling tomato variety to an effective experimental system for functional genomics and genome-scale editing experiments.
 Our study outlines a roadmap to rapidly establish multiple personalized reference systems as cornerstones for functional interrogation of the vast genetic variation within and between species.